What Is An Emergency?

 UCEAP's emergency contingency plan is activated immediately after an incident.
 The UCEAP response team in California and abroad are experienced and knowledgeable about emergency preparedness and incident management, and can be reached 24/7.

-UCEAP has a 24/7 dedicated unit in charge of health, safety, and emergency response.
-The unit remains in close contact with the U.S. Department of State, U.S. diplomatic security, and official health agencies.
+UCEAP has a dedicated 24/7 unit in charge of health, safety, and emergency response.
+The unit remains in close contact with the U.S. Department of State, U.S. diplomatic security, UC international security provider, iJET International, and official health agencies.
 The security and health analysts monitor and assess world threats, review and update policies and protocols, and work with the central office and UC campuses in directing and managing responses to all incidents.

 UCEAP and its 24/7 security providers, operate an emergency response system of four security levels to categorize the situation in a given country, or location, depending on the risk to individual students, or the group of students and faculty, and a four-phased approach in response to relocation or evacuation triggers.
 Certain situations may call for an expedited response moving quickly through all four phases or moving directly to the third or fourth phase, but the intent remains the same, in that a set approach is followed rather than an ad hoc response.